Five reasons to avoid sugar.

 5. Sugar contributes to attention deficit disorder.
 Many studies have demonstrated the adverse effects of poor diet on children, especially kids with ADD and ADHD.
 One study involved a million New York City school children in 803 schools in which sugar, along with coloring agents, artificial flavors, and preservatives were gradually eliminated in foods consumed at school.
 In children who were unable to learn grammar and math, there was dramatic improvement.
 There was a 15% gain in learning ability as compared to kids not eating the improved diet.

 What about artificial sweeteners?
 If you are thinking about using artificial sweeteners as a substitute for sugar you may want to reconsider your choice.
 Artificial sweeteners have been promoted to diabetics as a means for controlling blood sugar, and to overweight people to help with weight reduction.
 However, there is no evidence to indicate that these products are useful for either purpose.
 Published research available for many years indices that these chemicals are harmful.
-Now a growing body of evidence suggests that artificial sweeteners may actually promote weight gain.
+Now a growing body of evidence suggests that artificial sweeteners may actually promote weight gain, so is not beneficial for people trying to take care of their health with a good diet and supplements for skincare as the vitamin c serum for face.

 Aspartame is found in many diet products and has been for many years.
 There are more adverse reports to the FDA about aspartame than any other food additive.
 Splenda (sucralose), an alternative to aspartame, is not a good substitute, despite what the advertisers say.
 There is evidence that Splenda also has negative side effects.
 One study in rats showed that Splenda causes severe adverse effects, including a reduction in the number of many strains of beneficial bacteria, and increase in fecal pH.
 Adverse changes in gut flora and pH contribute to decreased immune function, decreased ability to absorb nutrients from food, decreased production of serotonin, and many other adverse effects.
 Protein is great to have in your diet, if you love having something sweet, take a scoop of protein from https://www.focusperformance.co.uk/products/hemp-protein, you´ll have great nutrients in your body.